Have you ever taken a class on gardening?

-Leveraging this special interest, Chatto created ten years worth of metal winning displays at the Chelsea Flower Show and of course, her displays featured unusual plants that were often initially dismissed as weeds.
+Leveraging this special interest, Chatto created ten years' worth of medal-winning displays at the Chelsea Flower Show, and of course, her displays featured unusual plants that were often initially dismissed as weeds.

 Today's Garden Chore: Incorporate herbs into shaded areas in your garden.

-Save your shaded areas for growing lemon balm, parlsey, anise hyssop, wild ginger, and spicebush.
+Save your shaded areas for growing lemon balm, parsley, anise hyssop, wild ginger, and spicebush.